 Personal tools

-The long-range interest of the laboratory is in the epidemiology, genetics, evolutionary and biochemical mechanisms of antibiotic resistant pathogens, specifically, staphylococci, Streptococcus pneumoniae, and enterococci..
+The long-range interest of the laboratory has been in the epidemiology, genetics, evolutionary and biochemical mechanisms of antibiotic resistant pathogens, specifically, staphylococci, enterococci and Streptococcus pneumoniae.

 Research Interests

-The emergence and spread of antibiotic resistant clones of Staphylococcus spp., and Streptococcus pneumoniae pose a public health threat worldwide.
+The emergence and spread of antibiotic resistant clones of Staphylococcus spp., enterococci and Streptococcus pneumoniae pose a public health threat worldwide.
 The phenomenon also presents fascinating problems of basic science, such as the evolutionary origin of resistance genes; the mechanism of antibiotic resistance and the question of what combination of determinants provides the epidemic “success” of these pathogens.
-Our laboratory is actively involved both in the public health related and also in the biological aspects of this problem.
+Our laboratory has been over the period of many years actively involved both in the public health related and also in the biological aspects of this problem.

-Methicillin-resistant Staphylococcus aureus (MRSA) are a major cause of nosocomial infections worldwide and have emerged recently in the healthy community, posing a public health concern.
-We aim to characterize the molecular epidemiology of MRSA in hospitals and in the community and to track the evolutionary origin and spread of the ß-lactam resistance gene.
+Methicillin-resistant Staphylococcus aureus (MRSA) are a major cause of infections worldwide not only in hospitals but also in the healthy community, posing a very high public health concern.
+We aim to characterize the molecular epidemiology of MRSA in hospitals, in the community and livestock associated in a One Health perspective, as well as to track the evolutionary origin and spread of the ß-lactam resistance genes.
+In recent years, hospital infections due to methicillin susceptible S. aureus have been increasing, which sparked our interest also in the understanding the molecular evolution of MSSA.
 Other staphylococcal species are also under study as they are thought to be important reservoirs and key players in the evolution of ß-lactam resistance determinants.
+Since 2015 our work on Coagulase negative staphylococci has been carried out in collaboration with Dr. Maria Miragaia Laboratory.

 S. pneumoniae remains a leading cause of morbidity and mortality worldwide causing a wide range of infectious diseases.
 Its sole ecological niche is the human nasopharynx and children of preschool age their major reservoir.
 Our laboratory has been engaged since 1996 in extensive studies aimed to better understand the nasopharyngeal ecosystem and how it is affected by interventions such as antibiotic use and vaccines.
 Since 2011 our work on Pneumo has been carried out in collaboration with Dr. Raquel Sá-Leão Laboratory.

-Our research is done in collaboration with Portuguese and foreign scientists worldwide through CEM/NET and other initiatives and is supported by the European Community, Fundação Para a Ciência e Tecnologia and Fundação Calouste Gulbenkian.
+Our research is done in collaboration with Portuguese and foreign scientists worldwide through different initiatives and has been supported by the European Community, Fundação Para a Ciência e Tecnologia and Fundação Calouste Gulbenkian.

 Group Members